Justin-Insight/whistlersrun.com/content/boarding/_index.md

 seo:
   page_title:
   meta_description: Whistler’s Run offers full-service boarding for horses of all breeds, sizes and disciplines on 42 gorgeous acres in De Pere, Wisconsin.
-  featured_image:
+  featured_image: /uploads/two-horses-with-sunset-behind.jpg
 hero:
-  heading: Full-Service Equestrian Boarding in De Pere, WI
+  heading: Boarding at Whistler's
-  body: |-
+  body: >-

   image:
     image_url: /uploads/two-horses-with-sunset-behind.jpg
     image_alt:
 intro:
   enabled: true
-  heading:
+  heading: Full-Service Equestrian Boarding in De Pere, WI
-  body: |-
+  body: >-
     <p>Let us make your boarding dreams come true!
 No matter the breed, size or discipline of your horse, they’ll be readily welcome and expertly cared for at Whistler’s Run.</p>